Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 You optimize your content for voice.
 We build the authority to make it rank.

 Each platform has quirks.
-Here's what matters:
+Here's what I've noticed:

-Google Assistant Pulls from Google's search index and featured snippets.
+Google Assistant pulls from Google's search index and featured snippets.
 Optimize for Google, you optimize for Google Assistant.
 Uses mobile-first indexing, so your mobile site is what matters.

-Alexa Uses Bing search results and Amazon data.
+Alexa uses Bing search results and Amazon data.
 If you sell products, optimize for Amazon.
 For general queries, it pulls from Bing, so check your Bing Webmaster Tools.

-Siri Relies on Google and Apple's knowledge graph.
+Siri relies on Google and Apple's knowledge graph.
 Works similarly to Google Assistant.
 Local searches pull from Apple Maps and Yelp, so claim those listings.

 Focus on Google first.
 It powers most voice assistants either directly or indirectly.